botaul/botmaster/README.md

 pip3 install -r requirements.txt
 ```
 run app.py using syntax: python3 app.py

+## Notes
+When follower_data.txt is empty, This bot will automatically fill all follower to follower_data.
+So it can't track new follower when bot was just started.<br>
+The algorithms of auto accept message is:<br>
+1. follower_data.txt is empty, fill all followers to follower_data.txt<br>
+2. Follower not in follower_data.txt, send message to new follower<br>
+3. Follower stop following, remove follower from follower_data.txt<br>

 ## Push to Github (If you deploy to Heroku with Github repo)
 ```bash